What is a herpes simplex eye infection?

 Herpes simplex is a disease caused by the herpes simplex virus (HSV).
-This virus usually causes painful cold sores or fever blisters on the lips and nearby skin, including in the nose and mouth.
-However, it can also affect the eyes and other parts of the body.
+This virus causes painful sores or blisters on the lips, nose, and genital area.
+HSV can also infect your eyes.

-HSV is very common.
-About 90% of adults have had the infection.
-HSV is spread through contact with fluid from the blisters.
+HSV is spread through contact with fluid from blisters.
 The infection can be spread, for example, by kissing, by sharing food or drink, or by not washing your hands after touching the sores.
-Most people have their first outbreak (symptoms) during childhood or the early teens.
+Most people are exposed during childhood or the early teens.

-Once you are infected, the virus continues to live in the body, even after the sores are gone.
-The virus may become active again during or after:
+Once you are infected, the virus stays in your body, even after the sores are gone.
+The virus can become active again and cause blisters to form during or after:

-In some people, HSV eye outbreaks recur often.
-If not treated, repeated sores can seriously damage the cornea (the clear outer layer on the front of the eye).
+In some people, HSV eye outbreaks come back.
+If not treated, repeated sores can damage the cornea, which is the clear outer layer on the front of your eye.

 What are the symptoms?